-The research outflow policy 2013 conducted by Presearch shows that 38 percent of HR officials do not systematically bundle or analyze their results from exit questionnaires and/or exit interviews.
-This while clearly indicating that they should do more to reduce unwanted staff turnover.
-51 percent of this group is even dissatisfied with their current approach and at the same time give more to the prevention of unwanted staff turnover (84 percent).
+The 2013 Exit Policy survey conducted by Presearch shows that 38 percent of HR officers do not systematically compile or analyse their results from exit questionnaires and/or exit interviews.
+This while they clearly indicate that they need to do more to reduce undesired staff turnover. staff turnover.
+In fact, 51 percent of this group are dissatisfied with their current approach and at the same time indicate that they could do more to prevent undesirable behaviour. staff turnover (84 per cent).

 Most respondents are doubtful or dissatisfied with the results from current analyses (51 percent).
 Of this group, a whopping 84 percent of the undesirable staff turnover and 79 percent more should be done to prevent such outflow.
 This group of participants want to do more for prevention, keep exit interviews and/or exit questionnaires but do not know how to convert them to concrete results.
 What this is about is not clear, but there seems, in addition to urgency, that these organisations have room for improvement in the outflow policy.